 Drywall finishing is normally accomplished by using a combination of different tools.
 The most common tools include a trowel, chisel, hand saw, sander, electric drill, and level.
 However, drywall finishing may also require you to use certain chemicals depending on the type of drywall joint compound you are using.
 If your joint compound contains hydrochloric acid, for example, you may have to use a caulk that contains an antacid.
 Other caustics may contain either boric acid or hydrochloric acid.

-One of the most important considerations in drywall finishing is alignment.
+One of the most important considerations in drywall finishing in Kent, Washington is alignment.
 Unless you are an expert, the best way to ensure that your panels are perpendicular to the wall is to first put one end of the panel on the floor and lean the other panel against it while holding the bottom end of the panel up with a drywall board.
 Then, align the ends of the panel at their centerlines using a drywall anchor.
 You may want to hold the panel up in a drill bit so that it can be centered correctly.
 This should ensure that your panels are perpendicular to the surface on which they will be used.

 Another important factor in drywall finishing drywall joint compound is gypsum.
 You don’t necessarily need to use a gypsum product, but many do-it-yourselfers like the added texture and consistency that it provides.
 There are gypsum products available specifically for drywall finishing, but if you can’t find them in the store, you can get a good price by shopping online.
 Alternatively, you can just buy a tub of gypsum and mix it with a few tablespoons of water.
 Dampen the bottom edge of the gypsum tub with water and then sprinkle the mixture on the drywall.